Biblical Account of the Tower of Babel

 What’s wrong with building a tower?

 The typical evangelical explanation for why God had to stop the building of the tower was because mankind wanted to be like Satan and exalt themselves over the Lord.
 This reading is not without merit, however, it does not capture the ancient context of the passage.
-If anything, it’s a Hellenistic reading of the passage.
+I would also suggest that the “fall of Satan” from Isaiah 14 has nothing to do with Satan.
+If anything, it’s a Hellenistic interpretation of Isaiah’s oracle.
 The real reason why the tower must be stopped is rooted in the following phrases:

 The Lord came down (v 5)